Fixed rate bonds vs ISAs

 • Any money you earn from an ISA will always be tax-free

-If you’ve already reached the ISA deposit limit of £20,000 or you want a guaranteed return on a lump sum that you can lock away until the end of a fixed term, a fixed rate bond might be best for you.
+If you’ve already reached the ISA deposit limit of £20,000, or you want a guaranteed return on a lump sum that you can lock away until the end of a fixed term, a fixed rate bond might be best for you.
 However, if you think you may need to access your money, an ISA (or a notice account) might be better.

-It’s also important to consider the tax implications when making your decision.
+It’s also important to consider the tax implications when deciding whether to open a bond or ISA.
 One of the main benefits of ISAs is that they’re tax-free.
 While this may benefit some savers, the personal savings allowance (PSA) means most people don’t pay tax on their savings interest anyway.
-If you don’t need the tax perks of an ISA (and you can afford to lock away a lump sum) it might make more sense to open a fixed rate bond.
-The top-paying bonds usually offer more competitive interest rates than most ISAs, giving you a better return on your investment in the long run.

-However, if you have substantial savings and are likely to exceed your PSA (£1,000 for basic rate taxpayers and £500 for higher rate taxpayers), an ISA can still provide you with a tax-free way to save.
+substantial savings and are likely to exceed your PSA (£1,000 for basic rate taxpayers and £500 for higher rate taxpayers), an ISA can still provide you with a tax-free way to save.
 Likewise, if you’re not eligible for the PSA because you’re an additional rate taxpayer, an ISA can help to minimise your tax liability.

 Raisin UK offers the following fixed rate bonds: